bio // jacob snider

 As a producer, Jacob is currently working on upcoming releases from Mike Brun, and Chelsea Sue Allen.
 He is also collaborating on an instrumental album with Jim Fairchild of Modest Mouse.
 A re-release of his solo debut CARRIER is slated for 2019, comprised entirely of the original album’s instrumentals, featuring string arrangements by Rob Moose (Sufjan Stevens, Bon Iver).

-He is currently pursuing an M.M. in composition and film scoring at NYU, studying under composer Mark Suozzo.
+He is currently pursuing an M.M. in film scoring at NYU, studying with composer Mark Suozzo.

 (Photo by Sasha Arutyunova)